apnadkarni/blt/man/paintbrush.rst

         The position is a 2 element list.
 The first element can be **top**, **bottom**, or **center**.
 The second element can be **left**, **right**, or **center**.
-The combination of the two sides represent a location in the reference window.
+The combination of the two sides represent a locationj in the reference window.
 For example "top left" is the upper left corner of the reference window.

     *number number*